ricauduro/modeling_etl_display/README.md

 df = df.filter(col('timestamp') > data) if data is not None else df
 ```

-with the transformations and filters apllied, we can save the DF as a tabe at SQL DB.
+with the transformations and filters apllied, we can save the DF as a tabe into SQL DB.

 ```python